Indiana Criminal Defense Overview

 An Aggressive Defender Against Your Charges

-At Hessler Law, Sean is an experienced Indianapolis criminal defense lawyer who understands that you don’t need just any lawyer to show up for you in court.
+At Hessler Law, Sean is an experienced Indianapolis criminal defense attorney who understands that you don’t need just any lawyer to show up for you in court.
 You need someone who will tenaciously fight to protect your rights and your freedom.
 Someone who will learn every facet of your case in order to show deficiencies in the prosecutor’s case and build the strongest defense possible under the law.
 You deserve strong legal representation and that is what Hessler Law delivers.

 Expunging Your Record